-East End Hi-Fi is pleased to announced new partnerships with both Torus Power and OPPO Digital.
+East End Hi-Fi is pleased to announced new partnership with Torus Power.

-East End Hi-Fi have the Torus Power TOT AVR and the OPPO BDP-105D in house for audition.
+East End Hi-Fi have the Torus Power TOT AVR and the TOT Mini in house for audition.

 East End Hi-Fi has just received our demo pair of the brand new Harbeth 40th Anniversary 30.2 Monitor Speakers!